Ewan-D/beginnersBase11ty/README.md

 [![Netlify
 Status](https://api.netlify.com/api/v1/badges/f013a778-7d72-48b8-a8e0-62ab984ea301/deploy-status)](https://app.netlify.com/sites/trusting-pasteur-48f806/deploys)

-This configuration as it is works best with netlify... to get the images shortcode working with github you will need to amend its outputDir: in the .eleventy.js file.
+As it is this site works best with netlify.
+If you use github pages you will need to amend the outputDir for the images shortcode to get the correct url for your site.
+For this please see the .eleventy.js file.

 - [netlify demo deploy](https://trusting-pasteur-48f806.netlify.app)
 - [github pages demo deploy](https://ewan-d.github.io/beginnersBase11ty/)